dbaudio-soundscape/db-Soundscape-control-with-DiGiCo-SD-Consoles/README.md

 # d&b Soundscape control with DiGiCo SD Consoles - Generic OSC

+By downloading software from this site, you agree to the terms and conditions described in the End-User License Agreement (provided with EULA.txt).
+If you do not agree with such terms and conditions do not download the software.

 ## Workstream for DiGiCo SD-consoles to control d&b Soundscape from the console surface and the console scene memory realized with the DiGiCo Generic OSC feature and the d&b Software bridge.

 DiGiCo Generic OSC feature can be used to control d&b Soundscape parameters in the DS100 from the console surface.
 In addition, d&b provides the free “RemoteProtocolbridge” which enables bidirectional communication and adjusts the parameter values between consoles and the DS100 in both directions.